QubesOS/qubes-doc/user/advanced-configuration/uefi-troubleshooting.md

 05. Save your changes, unmount and dd to usb device

-Installation freezes before getting to Anaconda (Qubes 4.0)
+Installation freezes before displaying installer
 -----------------------------------------------------------

 Some systems can freeze with the default UEFI install options.
 You can try the following to remove `noexitboot` and `mapbs`.
 If you have an Nvidia card, see also [Nvidia Troubleshooting](/doc/nvidia-troubleshooting/#disabling-nouveau).

-1. Follow the [steps above](/doc/uefi-troubleshooting/#change-installer-kernel-parameters-in-uefi) to edit the `[qubes-verbose]` section of your installer's `xen.cfg`.
+1. Follow the [steps here](/doc/uefi-troubleshooting/#change-installer-kernel-parameters-in-uefi) to edit the `[qubes-verbose]` section of your installer's `BOOTX64.cfg`.
    You want to comment out the `mapbs` and `noexitboot` lines.
    The end result should look like this:
    ~~~